pythonpune/readit/README.md

 # Readit - Command line tool

 ## Introduction
 Readit is command line bookmark manager.
 It is a command line utility to add, delete, update the bookmarks.
-It is a powerful bookmark manager written in Python3 and PostgreSQL.
+It is a powerful bookmark manager written in Python3 and SQLite.

 ## Features